 Other Factors That Impact Cost

 Your car’s make, model and year all impact how much you’ll pay in insurance costs.
-For example, a classic car would come with special requirements as those have a different kind of value than a typical vehicle.
+For example, classic car insurance companies would come with special requirements as those have a different kind of value than a typical vehicle.
 On the other hand, a car that’s rated highly for safety and can qualify for eco-friendly discounts can lower your car insurance costs.

-Those who have a gap in coverage are generally seen as being less credible, or safe, from the perspective of car insurance companies.
+Those who have a gap in coverage are generally seen as being less credible or safe from the perspective of car insurance companies.
 So it’s essential to make sure that you have at least the minimum required insurance for your vehicle at all times to avoid inflated rates.